Shchastia

-The Luhansk power station, a large powerplant built in the 1950s, is located north of Shchastia.
+The Luhansk Power Station, a large power plant built in the 1950s, is located north of Shchastia.
 The town of Shchastia is situated on the Donets river.
-During the 2014 pro-Russian unrest in Ukraine, the city became a key site of fighting.
+During the 2014 pro-Russian unrest in Ukraine, the city became a key site of fighting, but remained under government control until the 2022 Russian invasion of Ukraine.
+After declaring its annexation of the region in 2022, Russia has claimed the city.

 History

+Imperial Russian and Soviet rule

 The village of Shchastia was founded in 1754.

 In 1953, construction began on the Luhansk power station.
 Shchastia received town status in 1963.